7 Gratitude Activities to Do With Kids

 So, Denise decided to create a gratitude board with her kids.
 She bought some poster board and glue sticks.
 Then she gathered materials like newspapers, magazines, old books, shopping catalogs, and more.

-When kids are young, it’s hard for them to understand concepts like having a lifestyle of giving thanks.
-By doing an activity together, you can breakdown this big concept and make it into an experience that will influence them.
+When kids are young, it’s difficult for them to understand concepts like having a lifestyle of giving thanks.
+By engaging in an activity together, you can break down this complex concept and turn it into an experience that will positively influence them.

-- Plan a special occasion to show gratitude as a family to someone else.
-For instance, you could invite your pastor and family to dinner and use the occasion for family members to express to them how much they appreciate them.
+• Plan a special occasion to show gratitude as a family to someone else.
+For instance, you could invite your pastor and family to dinner and use the occasion for family members to express their appreciation to them.

-- Make thank-you cards to send to friends and family who bless any of you in any way.
+• Make thank-you cards to send to friends and family who have blessed any of you in any way.

-- Find ways to serve others together, for in serving others, you show gratitude to God.
-Perhaps you could clean the church together, run a food drive for your local food pantry, serve a meal at a mission, collect winter coats, hats, gloves, and scarves for the homeless, etc. Doing projects like this together will help all of you be more thankful for the blessings you have.
+• Find ways to serve others together, for in serving others, you show gratitude to God.
+Perhaps you could clean the church together, run a food drive for your local food pantry, serve a meal at a mission, collect winter coats, hats, gloves, and scarves for the homeless, etc. Working on projects like this together will help you all appreciate the blessings you have more.

 Prayer:

 God, help me to show the next generation what it means to be thankful.
-Let me always have a grateful spirit wherever I go.
+May I always have a grateful spirit, wherever I go.